-One particular company that I’ve noticed has been getting a lot exposure lately is a company named Nspire Network, and it’s actually a relatively new company since it only “fully” launched just over a few short months ago.
+One particular company that I’ve noticed has been getting a lot of exposure lately is a company named Nspire Network, and it’s actually a relatively new company since it only “fully” launched just over a few short months ago.

 So what’s Nspire Network bringing to the table?
-Is it a company who’s products are finally going to actually provide some value?
+Is it a company whose products are finally going to actually provide some value?
 And is it a company that’s finally going to enable the distributors to actually make some money for a change?

 Those are all the sorts of things I’m going to be uncovering right here in this Nspire Network review as I aim to literally dig out everything you need to know so that you can figure out whether or not you should actually get involved with this company.

-What Exactly Is Nspire Network?
+What Is Nspire Network?

-Nspire Network is a company that sells various health & wellness related products but alongside that they offer an “income opportunity” through which you can sign up as a distributor to earn extra money by reselling the products themselves.
+Nspire Network is a company that sells various health & wellness related products but alongside that, they offer an “income opportunity” through which you can sign up as a distributor to earn extra money by reselling the products themselves.

 They are actually a network marketing company which means that on top of being able to earn money through your own efforts you also get the opportunity to earn money from the efforts of those that you recruit into the scheme (providing they go on to make sales).
 Picture it like a pyramid…

-Of course I’m not saying that Nspire Network is a pyramid scheme… I’m just saying that the way you earn commissions from your sales & the sales of others kind of forms a pyramid shape, if you catch my drift… 🙂
+Of course, I’m not saying that Nspire Network is a pyramid scheme… I’m just saying that the way you earn commissions from your sales & the sales of others, kind of forms a pyramid shape, if you catch my drift.

 The company was launched by a guy named Spencer Iverson earlier this year & the amazing thing about Spencer is that he managed to take Nspire Network from zero to over 5 million dollars in sales in just the first few weeks.